opdavies/oliverdavies.uk/source/_posts/2010-05-10-zenophile.md

 use:
   - posts
 tags:
-  - Drupal Planet
+  - drupal-planet
-  - Drupal 6
+  - drupal-6
-  - Drupal Modules
+  - drupal-modules
-  - Drupal Theming
+  - drupal-theming
-  - Zen
+  - zen
-  - Zenophile
+  - zenophile
 ---
 If you use the [Zen](http://drupal.org/project/zen) theme, then you should also be using the [Zenophile](http://drupal.org/project/zenophile) module!